How Tiny Bozeman, Montana, Became A Booming Tech Town

 Odds are that those employees will remain in those jobs, too.
 Montana employers enjoy preposterously high retention rates compared with their counterparts in larger metros.
 “They don’t want to leave,” says Hull.
 “We have a 75% lifetime retention rate.
 That’s pretty crazy in the tech and marketing industry.”

 It’s not a phenomenon exclusive to Elixiter.
 The Kauffman Foundation recently studied the startup scenes in Bozeman and Missoula, home of the University of Montana, and found a similar result.
-“It’s a big contrast: People in Silicon Valley are always looking for better job opportunities . . . [but] people in Montana are a lot more laid back,” says Yasuyuki Motoyama, the Kauffman Foundation’s director of research.
+“It’s a big contrast: People in Silicon Valley are always looking for better job opportunities . . . [but] people in Montana are a lot more laid back,” says Yasuyuki Motoyama, the Kauffman Foundation’s former director of research, now incoming assistant professor at the University of Kansas.
 “They don’t constantly seek other opportunities or counteroffers.
 They are happy with the company where they are working.”

 One reason for the high retention rates is that work-life balance, the subject of many a Silicon Valley manifesto, is manifest in Bozeman.
 Single-minded careerism isn’t really a thing in Bozeman–folks come to work and participate in the area’s copious outdoor activities.
 That notion is baked into company cultures.
 “When we do our team-building activities, if we can incorporate river rafting or hiking or doing something outside, that’s one of our big goals,” says Daren Nordhagen, president of Foundant Technologies.